Coursedog's founding story is rooted in the desire to help students achieve their highest goals.

 Nationally, only 37 percent of students enrolled in higher education institutions will complete their degree.
 This number is even lower for Black (23 percent), Latinx (24 percent), and low-income learners (26 percent).
 4

-Institutions have inadvertently created barriers to completion: unclear degree pathways, misalignment of academic schedules with student demand, and creating time conflicts in their academic schedules.
+Institutions have inadvertently created barriers to completion, including: unclear degree pathways, misalignment of programs & academic schedules with student demand and course access issues.

 These scheduling barriers to completion are a leading cause of early dropouts.